 Situated in the city of Ajmer, it is an artificial lake.

 It was an amusing sight to see hundreds of fish swimming in the corner of the lake and suddenly disappearing as the fishermen throw the net to catch them.
+I felt a calmness there and that made my Rajasthan travel more worthwhile.

 Our next stop was the Ajmer Jain Temple also known as Soniji Ki Nasiyan.